-2 Credits (1 Lecture 1 Lab 0 Shop) 3 hrs/wk (1 hrs Lecture 2 hrs Lab) 15 wks
+2 Credits (1 Lecture 1 Lab 0 Shop) 3 Hrs/Wk (1 Hr.
+Lecture 2 Hrs.
+Lab) 15 wks

 This course is designed for the student who has an interest in operating mediumsized sheet fed presses and small web presses.
 Bindery methods, operations, and safety procedures are also presented and practiced.
 Prerequisites: GAT 131 and GAT 132 or Faculty approval